kevinefovi/Butterfly-arb-removal-with-OT/README.md

-# Entropic OT calibration of a single options slice
+# Kullback-Leibler projection of prior onto options slice

 Given vanilla quotes at 1 expiry and a strictly positive prior, a risk neutral pmf P is found such that for each strike, the undiscounted model call value matches the market target.
 Because call prices are expectations under a probability measure, the calibrated slice is automatically decreasing and convex in strike (free of butterfly arbitrage).
-Static arbitrage isn't eliminated as only 1 slice is calibrated at a time, meaning calendar arbitrage isn't constrained for in this repo.
-The entropic OT solver works in undiscounted terms, so we estimated the discount factor and forward price via a put call parity regression on a given slice.
+This calibrates 1 slice at a time, so calendar arbitrage isn't removed in this repo.
+The solver works in undiscounted terms, so we estimated the discount factor and forward via a put call parity regression on a given slice.

-Given the naive selection of a uniform prior for the example, the implied call payoffs initially don't match the market.
-The procedure solves in the dual, optimizing over the Lagrange multipliers lambda associated with the undiscounted call payoffs, mean constraint and total mass, rather than optimizing over the m dimensional pmf P. Updates to lambda that don't reduce the moment residuals beyond a threshold are skipped, and we backtrack by halving the step size, skipping unproductive regions of the search.
+Starting from a simple uniform prior, the implied call payoffs initially don't match the market.
+We solve in the dual, optimizing over the Lagrange multipliers lambda associated with the undiscounted call payoff moments, the mean and total mass.
+This yields the exponential tilt which is the KL closest one distribution to the prior that satisfies the constraints.
+Updates to lambda that don't reduce the moment residuals beyond a threshold are skipped, and we backtrack by halving the step size, skipping unproductive regions of the search.
 Convergence is relatively quick because of this.

-Most importantly, priors allow you to encode information about the market into your model and the entropic OT step then moves the minimal amount of 'mass' to satisfy the constraints, leaving your structure (beliefs) intact elsewhere.
+Most importantly, priors allow you to encode information about the market into your model and the KL projection step then moves the minimal amount of 'mass' to satisfy the constraints, leaving your structure (beliefs) intact elsewhere.

 #